-The gross carrying value of the defaulted risk positions is at \notin 4.2bn as of 31 December 2021 (December 2020: \notin 5.1bn).
+The gross carrying value of the defaulted risk positions is at \in 5.9bn as of 31 December 2022 (December 2021: \in 4.2bn).
 In addition to the loan loss provisions presented in the tables, the gross carrying values are also offset by collateral, which is taken into account accordingly in the calculation of the expected credit loss (specific credit risk adjustments).